 Believe it or not, but a windshield is one of the most important structural components of a vehicle.
 Along with other components, it works to protect you and your family against injury in the event of an accident.
 In addition to supporting the roof, proper airbag deployment and functionality depends on the integrity of a windshield replacement.
 This is why choosing an auto glass replacement company that follows industry best practices is important.
 If you’re in need of a windshield replacement near you, contact us today!

 At 5 Star Auto Glass, we take the appropriate measures to ensure that your auto glass replacement is completed to federal, industry and manufacturers’ safety standards.
 And because safety is so important to us, we only use the best replacement bonding systems – Dow Automotive adhesives.
 As a result, our customers have the peace of mind in knowing that they are receiving not only a quality replacement part, but also one of the best bonds in the industry.

 Dow Automotive Bonding Systems

 When it comes to our replacement bonding systems, we spare no expense, nor time!

 Dow Automotive urethanes are not just trusted by auto manufacturers for their Original installations, but they are widely recognized as the gold standard of windshield replacement adhesives.

 Why is a Windshield Replacement Adhesive/Urethane Important?

-There is no question that glass quality is important, but the quality of the replacement adhesive is even more so.
+There is no question that glass quality is important, but the quality of the replacement adhesive is just as important.
 A windshield’s bond not only supports the roof in the event of a rollover, but its strength acts as a backstop for the passenger side airbag.
 This is why choosing a company that uses a superior urethane is important!

 What’s an SDAT?